google/testrun/docs/get_started.md

     Notes:

     -  Disable both adapters in the host system (IPv4, IPv6, and general) by opening **Settings**, then **Network**.
     -  Keep the DUT powered off until prompted.
+Otherwise, Testrun will not be able to fully capture the device behavior during startup - resulting in inaccurate test results.

 1. Start Testrun with the command `sudo testrun`
     -  To run Testrun in network-only mode (without running any tests), use the `--net-only` option.